Neerajkomatishetti/Neerajkomatishetti/README.md

 - Implemented CRUD operations, user-friendly task management, and dynamic state updates.
 - Deployed on Vercel with optimized frontend/backend integration for fast performance.
 - Designed for scalability and clean code structure—ideal for showcasing full-stack proficiency

-### Calculator Application
-Developed a robust and user-friendly calculator application that can perform a wide range of arithmetic operations.
-The project involved:
-- Designing a clean and intuitive user interface.
-- Implementing core functionality using JavaScript.
-- Ensuring the application is responsive and works well across different devices.

 ### Machine Learning Model for MNIST Dataset